Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Empirical study

+In this subsection, we present the results of simulations in which the $A_n''$-based testing is conducted under the assumption that the variables have zero means or that the response indicators are uncorrelated.
+In this case, centering the data prior to testing is unnecessary for its validity; however, to have a unified framework, data are centered nevertheless.
+As seen from Remark \ref{remark_invariance}, it has no impact on the procedure.
+We first present results for the exact missingness scenarios considered in \cite{aleksic2024novel}, and subsequently for scenarios in which the alternative was undetectable or only marginally detectable by the original test.

-\subsection{Performance in scenarios where $A_n$-based test was compared to Little's test}
+\subsubsection{Performance in scenarios where $A_n$-based test was compared to Little's test}

-As one can see from Figure \ref{fig:2X3Y_stdnorm_MCAR}, for the standard normal distribution, all three tests are well calibrated, and have the empirical size almost perfectly equal to the nominal level.
-From Figures \ref{fig:2X3Y_clayton1_exp1_MCAR} and \ref{fig:2X3Y_clayton1_chisq4_MCAR} we can see that Little's $d^2$ has significantly larger deviation of size, which is almost twice the nominal level.
-However, in most of the real-world scenarios that would not be the problem, especially since the empirical size remains stable across sample sizes.
-On the other hand, $A_n$ and $A_n'$ have very similar performance, and are much better calibrated compared to $d^2$.
-This is seen the best from Figure \ref{fig:2X3Y_clayton1_exp1_MCAR}, where the data distribution deviates from the normal the most.
+As demonstrated in Figure \ref{fig:2X3Y_stdnorm_MCAR}, all three tests are well-calibrated under the standard normal distribution, with empirical type I error rates closely matching the nominal level.
+However, Figures \ref{fig:2X3Y_clayton1_exp1_MCAR} and \ref{fig:2X3Y_clayton1_chisq4_MCAR} reveal that Little's $d^2$ exhibits type I error inflation.
+This deviation is particularly pronounced for exponentially distributed margins, where the error rate reaches nearly twice the nominal level, a behavior most notable at small-to-moderate missingness rates (Figure \ref{fig:2X3Y_clayton1_exp1_MCAR}).
+Conversely, $A_n$ and $A_n''$ display very similar performance and remain much better calibrated than $d^2$.
+This advantage is most apparent in Figure \ref{fig:2X3Y_clayton1_exp1_MCAR}, where the underlying data distribution deviates most severely from normality.

-Figure \ref{fig:2X3Y_stdnorm_MAR_1_to_9} shows that, under \textit{MAR 1 to x} alternative and normal data, novel test based on $A_n'$ does suffer power loss compared to old one based on $A_n$, but it still outperforms Little's MCAR test, especially for smaller sample sizes.
-Similar conclusion holds for other underlying distributions, as well as for \textit{MAR rank} mechanism.
-To improve the readability of the paper, those can be found in the Supplementary material.
+Under the \textit{MAR 1 to x} alternative with normal data, Figure \ref{fig:2X3Y_stdnorm_MAR_1_to_9} indicates that the novel test based on $A_n''$ experiences a loss of power compared to the original one based on $A_n$.
+Nevertheless, it consistently outperforms Little's MCAR test, especially for smaller sample sizes.
+Similar trends are observed across the other underlying distributions, as well as under the MAR rank mechanism.
+To maintain conciseness, these results are presented in the Supplementary material.

-\subsection{Performance in novel scenarios}
+\subsubsection{Performance in novel scenarios}

+Figure \ref{fig:2X3Y_stdnorm_MAR_rank_undetectable1} shows the power performance for a specific MAR setting using standard normal $2X3Y$ data: variable 3 controls the missingness in variables 4 and 5 according to the \textit{MAR rank} mechanism, and MCAR missingness is subsequently generated in variable 3.
+This is a representative example of a setting where response indicators depend on an incomplete column, which constitutes an alternative that is undetectable by the old test.
+The novel test once again outperforms Little's test.